peteroupc/encoding/docs/PeterO.Text.Encodings.md

  *  `EUC-KR` : legacy Korean encoding

-The `UTF-8` , `UTF-16LE` , and `UTF-16BE` encodings don't encode a byte-order mark at the start of the text doing so is not recommended for `UTF-8` , while in `UTF-16LE` and `UTF-16BE` , the byte-order mark character U+FEFF is treated as an ordinary character, unlike in the UTF-16 encoding form).
-The Encoding Standard aliases `UTF-16` to `UTF-16LE` "to deal with deployed content".
+The `UTF-8` , `UTF-16LE` , and `UTF-16BE` encodings don't encode a byte-order mark at the start of the text doing so is not recommended for `UTF-8` , while in `UTF-16LE` and `UTF-16BE` , the byte-order mark character U+FEFF is treated as an ordinary haracter, unlike in the UTF-16 encoding form).
+The Encoding Standard liases `UTF-16` to `UTF-16LE` "to deal with deployed content".

 .